joycse06/toy-robot-updated/README.md

 # Toy Robot
-**Toy Robot** is a Ruby `CLI` app that let users simulate movement of a Toy Robot on a 5X5 tabletop.
+**Toy Robot** is a Ruby `CLI` app that let users simulate the movement of a Toy Robot on a 5X5 tabletop.

 # Problem Definition
 The problem definition can be found at [PROBLEM.md](PROBLEM.md)